jonnyzar/OSCP_CheatSheets/Cheat_Sheets/AD_cheatsheet.md

 `hashcat -a 0 -m 13100 --force SPN.hash /wordlists/rockyou.txt`

 ## Pass the Ticket

+Short annotation of how it works follows:

+* dump TGT from LSASS
+* use TGT toact as domain admin by injecting it into current login sessions ID
+* access services that can be accessed by the admin owner of the ticket

 1. Perform triage with Rubeus: `.\Rubeus.exe triage`
 2. see which tickets provide access to tgt